adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 ### Rizz
 Your ability to attract people (usually romantically).
 Colloquially known as your ability to "pull" or have "hella game".
 W rizz denotes *hella game*, whereas L rizz signifies *little to no game*.
 ### Slay
+Unlike the [bonk](#bonk) counter, there is no limit to how many times you can say the word slay, although Adriana often tests those limits.
+This is a one word comment usually said in response to something, event, or person that is positive or impressive.
+Can also be used as a verb.
+Examples:
+- A Baddie just finished their group meeting presentation. "

 # Glossary
 ### RLE Coffee hour